isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 <p>2017</p>
 </td>
 <td rowspan="1" colspan="3">
-<p>• CPR+AED education in MOE primary and secondary schools
+<p>• CPR+AED education in the Ministry of Education primary and secondary
+schools
-<br>• Train-the-Trainer (TTT) to SCDF Officers for CEPP public runs
+<br>• Train-the-Trainer (TTT) to SCDF Officers for Community Emergency Preparedness
+Programme (CEPP) public runs
 <br>• DARE in ITE Orientation Programme for year one students
 <br>• Higher demand for DARE with the 'Safe-A-Life' initiative</p>
 </td>